mika-cn/mika-cn.github.io/maoxian-web-clipper/native-app/index.md

 # MaoXian web clipper Native App

 ## Intro

 This is a little application.
 We develope it to enhance MaoXian's abilities.

+## Important News

+On the latest version of ruby which is 2.7.0, there's some interfaces are not compatible with old code.
+It'll cause this Native APP not able to download images.
+So if you have installed ruby 2.7.0 and your Native App's version is less than 0.2.3, you should upgrade it.

 ## Features